FIFA bans Haitian soccer president for life for sexual abuse

 “This is not a case of one bad apple," Human Rights Watch global initiatives director Minky Worden said ahead of the FIFA verdict.
 "Athletes have testified that many other officials in the Haitian Football Federation — officials responsible for their safety — either participated in sexual abuse or knew and turned a blind eye.”

-Three more Haitian federation officials have been suspended from work while FIFA investigators gather evidence, technical director Wilner Etienne, national center girls' supervisor Nela Joseph, and assistant coach Yvette Félix.
+Three other Haitian federation officials have been suspended from work while FIFA investigators gather evidence: technical director Wilner Etienne, national center girls' supervisor Nela Joseph and assistant coach Yvette Félix.

-Federation officials are accused of being “principals, accomplices or instigators” in the systematic abuse, FIFA said Friday.
+FIFA said Friday that federation officials are accused of being “principals, accomplices or instigators” in the systematic abuse.

+World players’ union FIFPro praised “the extraordinary courage of the survivors, victims and witnesses.”

+The union said Haitian soccer officials misused their power “to lure in young children, often from impoverished backgrounds, so they could groom, manipulate as well as sexually and emotionally abuse them.”

 Jean-Bart had been “actually investigated and cleared” by the judicial system in Haiti, his spokesman said.